telerik/winforms-docs/dock/object-model/example-building-an-advanced-layout-at-runtime.md

 ---
 title: Building an Advanced Layout at Runtime
-page_title: Building an Advanced Layout at Runtime | UI for WinForms Documentation
+page_title: Building an Advanced Layout at Runtime | RadDock
 description: Example Building an advanced layout at runtime.
 slug: winforms/dock/object-model/example:-building-an-advanced-layout-at-runtime
 tags: example,building,an,advanced,layout,at,runtime